-If you’ve ever stepped on a large stone and sprained your ankle in the process, you know how painful it can be almost instantly.
-At that moment, you realize just how much of your total weight your ankle joint is responsible for supporting (up to 5 times your body weight with every step you take, in fact)!
+If you’ve ever stepped on a large stone and sprained your ankle, you know how painful it can be almost instantly.
+At that moment, you realize just how much of your ankle joint’s total weight is responsible for supporting you (up to five times your body weight with every step you take).

-- the small bone of the lower leg (fibula)
+- The tiny bone of the lower leg

 The most common ankle injuries are sprains and fractures, but arthritis can also be responsible for chronic ankle pain.

 Just what is a sprained ankle?
-The injury that occurs when you twist, roll or turn your ankle in an awkward way is known as a sprained ankle.
-What you’ve actually injured (by stretching or tearing) are the ligaments — the tough bands of fibrous tissue that help hold your ankle together and keep it stable.
-This can result in swelling plus ankle and foot pain and can make walking difficult, to say the least.
+The injury that occurs when you twist, roll, or awkwardly turn your ankle is a sprained ankle.
+What you’ve injured (by stretching or tearing) are the ligaments — the rugged bands of fibrous tissue that help hold your ankle together and keep it stable.
+This can result in swelling and ankle and foot pain, making walking difficult.

-Treatment may involve rest, alternating ice/heat therapy, and over-the-counter pain medication to help reduce swelling and ease the pain.
-Bear in mind, though, that some strains can be quite severe, so if you’re in a great deal of pain or your ankle swells badly, you should see your doctor to have your injury evaluated.
-He or she might recommend further treatment including compression (an ace bandage) and physical therapy to help restore range of motion.
+Bear in mind that some strains can be pretty severe, so if you’re in a great deal of pain or your ankle swells badly, you should see your doctor to have your injury evaluated.
+They might recommend further treatment, including compression (an ace bandage) and physical therapy to help restore range of motion.

 Fractures of the ankle are also common, and if you suspect you may have broken your ankle, you should seek immediate medical treatment.
-Symptoms of a fracture — whether it’s a partial or complete break — include
+Symptoms of a fracture include:

-- pain at the site of the break which can also radiate up towards the knee
+- Pain at the site of the break can also radiate up toward the knee.

-- significant swelling which is sometimes confined to the injured area, but can also extend up the leg
+- Significant swelling, sometimes confined to the injured area, can also extend up the leg.

-- bruising that develops very quickly after your injury
+- Bruising develops very quickly after your injury.

-- change in appearance (The injured ankle looks noticeably different from the other ankle.)
+- Change in appearance or the injured ankle looks noticeably different from the other ankle.

-- a bone that protrudes through the skin (an indication that the fracture is very serious and requires an immediate trip to the ER to prevent possible infection or other complications)
+- A bone that protrudes through the skin indicates that the fracture is severe and requires an immediate trip to the ER to prevent possible infection or other complications.

-Never rely on the old advice that says that if you can walk on your injured ankle it’s not broken.
-It’s actually possible to walk on a bone with a slight fracture, so the “advice” is actually not a good indicator of the extent of your injury!
+Never rely on the old advice that says that if you can walk on your injured ankle, it’s not broken.
+It’s possible to walk on a bone with a slight fracture, so the “advice” is not a good indicator of the extent of your injury.